marius-jopen/tdvj-studio/readme.md

 # TDVJ Patches

-A collection of TD patches for the TDVJ Studio.
+A VJ tool which can load external TOX files for TouchDesigner.

 By [Marius Jopen](https://mariusjopen.com/)

 ### 👍 TDVJ Patches: